The mandate of the Presidency

 The Presidency term of office commences on the last day of the preceding Meeting of States Parties (MSP) up to the last day of the MSP at which it will itself preside.
 For example, the 9MSP President’s mandate commenced on the last day of the 8MSP at which it has been elected.
 Thereafter, from that September to the next one, the elected State will preside over the implementation of the Convention.

-The Presidencies over the past years were: Lao People’s Democratic Republic (1MSP), Lebanon (2MSP), Norway (3MSP), Zambia (4MSP), Costa Rica (5MSP), Croatia (1RC), the Netherlands (6MSP), Germany (7MSP), Nicaragua (8MSP) and currently Sri Lanka (9MSP).
-At the 8MSP, Switzerland was elected President of the Second Review Conference to be held in 2020.
+The Presidencies over the past years were: Lao People’s Democratic Republic (1MSP), Lebanon (2MSP), Norway (3MSP), Zambia (4MSP), Costa Rica (5MSP), Croatia (1RC), the Netherlands (6MSP), Germany (7MSP), Nicaragua (8MSP), Sri Lanka (9MSP) and currently Switzerland (2RC).
+At the 9MSP the United Kingdom of Great Britain and Northern Ireland was elected President of the (10MSP) to be held in 2021.

 Role of the President at Meetings of States Parties and Review Conferences